python-discord/snekbox/README.md

 pipenv run testb
 ```

-If the image doesn't need to be built, the tests can be ran with:
+If the image doesn't need to be built, the tests can be run with:

 ```
 pipenv run test